-Several over the counter products contain paracetamol, including co-codamol (paracetamol and codeine) and many other cold and flu medicines.
+Several over the counter products contain Paracetamol, including Co-codamol (Paracetamol and Codeine) and many other colds and flu medicines.

 21. Anadin Extra

-Anadin Extra offers an interesting combination of three ingredients: aspirin, caffeine and paracetamol, all of which complement each other.
+Anadin Extra offers an exciting combination of three ingredients: Aspirin, Caffeine, and Paracetamol, all of which complement each other.

-Like ibuprofen, naproxen also belongs to a group of NSAID.
+Like Ibuprofen, Naproxen also belongs to a group of NSAIDs.
 Naproxen is the most commonly prescribed NSAID in the UK and a top drug prescribed in the UK.
-The main reason for the popularity of naproxen is two-fold.
-Firstly naproxen is effective NSAID (more effective than ibuprofen), and secondly, it produces fewer side effects than other NSAIDs (slightly more than with ibuprofen).
+The main reason for the popularity of Naproxen is two-fold.

-Additionally, customers can use aspirin, which is a second oral NSAID available without a prescription.
-Many combination products can be purchased from pharmacies and supermarkets, which contain ibuprofen.
-Plenty of ibuprofen products are explicitly marketed to treat specific conditions, for example, period pain.
-However, all of them contain the same active ingredient – ibuprofen.
+Additionally, customers can use Aspirin, which is a second oral NSAID available without a prescription.
+Many combination products can be purchased from pharmacies and supermarkets which contain Ibuprofen.

-Patients who rely on long-term use of ibuprofen and struggle to purchase it from pharmacies have the option of speaking to their GP, who may issue a prescription for ibuprofen.
-Prescription-only ibuprofen (no difference to over the counter ibuprofen) is generally available, and most pharmacies will be able to fulfil prescriptions.
+Patients who rely on long-term use of Ibuprofen and struggle to purchase it from pharmacies have the option of speaking to their GP, who may issue a prescription for Ibuprofen.
+Prescription-only Ibuprofen (no difference to over-the-counter Ibuprofen) is generally available, and most pharmacies will be able to fulfill prescriptions.